 Liver transplant surgery is very helpful for patients with chronic liver failure.
 However, unlike patients with acute liver failure; chronic liver failure tends to last for months or even years because it generally results from cirrhosis of the liver, which is caused by frequent liver injuries.
 For this reason, chronic liver failure patients have less priority compared to acute liver failure patients in the waiting list of liver donors.

 Selected liver cancer patients can be managed with liver transplant.
-The best candidates will be liver cancer less than 5 cm size, not more than 3 nodules, and no evidence of invasion into blood vessels.
+The best candidates are those with liver cancer of size less than 5cm, not having more than 3 nodules and no evidence of invasion into blood vessels.